mozilla/rust-code-analysis/rust-code-analysis-book/src/languages.md

 - [x] Rust
 - [x] Typescript

-A check indicates that metrics are implemented for the language.
+A check indicates which languages have metrics implemented.